abritinthebay/RGBspokePOV/readme.md

 This repo is intended, with his blessing, to turn his personal project into a well documented and hopefully improved codebase and hardware platform.

 ## Project Goals ##
-These can be read in the `roadmap.txt` file included with these source files.
+These can be read in the `roadmap.md` file included with these source files.

 ### Jan Paul's Original Notes ###